What is the total cost of insurance?

 Loss control and safety control

 To avoid or reduce loss, you may invest in an alarm system or safety equipment.
 Some of these systems maybe required by regulation.
-And there are some that are needed due the inherent risk of the operation.
-These are considered in the total cost of risk
+There are some that are needed due the inherent risk of the operation.
+These loss and safety controls are considered in the total cost of risk

 Opportunity costs are subjective in the total cost of risk.
 In order to manage a non-traditional insurance program requires resources to be used from somewhere else.
-These payroll and time costs are factored in the total cost of risk
+Payroll and time costs are factored in the total cost of risk

 Ask yourself again, is the Price too high?
 Or is the the Total Cost Of Insurance too high?